voidspawner/void.lang/README.md

 ```

 ```
-`
 name: text
-  other name: 123
+'other name': 123
 ```

 </td>